 Some people think that filling in the blank spots on their resume with keywords describing the desired skills for a job will help manipulate Applicant Tracking Systems to their advantage, and in some cases, it does.
-However, you have proceed with caution with white font because you could end up making yourself look the opposite of what you’re going for.
+However, you have proceed with caution with white font because you could end up making yourself look the opposite of what you’re going for — and getting little to no responses on your resume from employers.
 Often times if this strategy is used, suddenly, experienced and knowledgeable becomes exaggerated and falsified.

 When White Font Can Work Against You